Warren County, Iowa

-Warren County is a rural county located in the U.S. state of Iowa.
+Warren County is a county located in the U.S. state of Iowa.
 As of the 2020 census, the population was 52,403.
 The county seat is Indianola.
 Warren County is included in the Des Moines–West Des Moines, IA Metropolitan Statistical Area.

 History

 Warren County was formed in 1846.
 It was named after General Joseph Warren, a hero in the American Revolutionary War.
 The present Warren County Court House was opened in 1939.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 573 sqmi, of which 570 sqmi is land and 3.5 sqmi (0.6%) is water.